 - R1.
 Land uses must be generally in accordance with Figure 6 and Table 1 in the Land Use section. - R2.
-A mix of core retail, speciality retail, mixed use, restaurants, medical uses and mediumhigh density housing must be provided within the Centre generally in accordance with Figure 6. - R3.
+A mix of core retail, specialty retail, mixed use, restaurants, medical uses and mediumhigh density housing must be provided within the Centre generally in accordance with Figure 6. - R3.
 Land uses must be compatible at all times and not detrimental to surrounding uses. - R4.
 Uses fronting the urban plaza / public squares must provide at ground floor level a range of tenancy opportunities that promote outdoor trading (i.e. street trading/dining etc.) or visual interaction to facilitate an engaging street frontage. - R5.
-Future retail within the Centre must not exceed 70,000 square metres unless a planning permit is submitted to increase this floor space and justified by an economic report prepared by a suitably qualified professional. - R6.
-Anchor retail tenants (larger than 1,000 square meters) must appear as secondary components in the streetscape through their location behind specialty retail, restaurants, entertainment venues, or appropriate landscape treatments.
+Future retail within the Centre must not exceed 70,000 square metres unless a planning permit is submitted to increase this floor space and justified by an economic report prepared by a suitably qualified professional to the satisfaction of the Responsible Authority.

-- R7.
-Sensitive uses (residential use, child care centre, education centre and hospital) must only be located in areas identified in Fig. 10 or until such time that existing industries identified in Fig. 10 transition out of the UDF area and therefore renders its separation distance buffer redundant, subject to the Responsible Authority. - R8.
-Community/Civic, Educational and Heath facilities must provide a high quality street presentation with primary entrances located along primary street(s) with secondary entrances only from car parking areas. - R9.
-Any new use and development that triggers a minimum threshold distance under Clause 53.10 of the Melton Planning Scheme must ensure the minimum threshold distance, or the EPA approved variation to the separation distance, does not encroach on existing and planned sensitive uses identified in the UDF area. - R10.
-Any new use and development that triggers a minimum threshold distance under Clause 53.10 of the Melton Planning Scheme must ensure the minimum threshold distance, or the EPA approved variation to the separation distance, does not encroach on existing and planned sensitive uses identified in the Cobblebank Employment and Mixed Use UDF adjoining this UDF area.
+- R6.
+Anchor retail tenants (larger than 1,000 square meters) must appear as secondary components in the streetscape through their location behind specialty retail, restaurants, entertainment venues, or appropriate landscape treatments. - R7.
+Sensitive uses (residential use, child care centre, education centre and hospital) must only be located in areas identified in Fig. 13 until such time that existing industries identified in Fig. 13 transition out of the UDF area and therefore render their separation distance buffers redundant, to the satisfaction of the Responsible Authority. - R8.
+Community/Civic, Educational and Health facilities must provide a high quality street presentation with primary entrances located along primary street(s) with secondary entrances only from car parking areas. - R9.
+Any new use and development that triggers a minimum threshold distance under Clause 53.10 of the Melton Planning Scheme must ensure the minimum threshold distance, or the EPA approved variation to the separation distance, does not encroach on existing and planned sensitive uses identified in the UDF area and surrounding land.

-- R11.
-Any application for use or development within the 'railway noise amenity area' on Figure 10 must carry out an acoustic assessment report prepared by a qualified acoustic engineer or other suitably skilled person to the satisfaction of the responsible authority and the Department of Transport.
-The acoustic assessment report must: - Demonstrate compliance with the 'Local Access Street C' (Fig. 29) and/or Urban Core Street B (Fig.26) in Appendix 1. - Take into account the existing and likely future noise levels associated with the ongoing operation of the Melbourne-Ballarat Rail Line. - Include recommendations for noise attenuation measures designed to ensure internal bedroom noise levels will not exceed 65 dB LAmax and 40 Db LAeq, 8h for the night period from 10pm to 6am. - Include recommendations for limiting the impact of railway noise on future buildings within the proposed subdivision. - Include a design response that addresses the recommendations of the acoustic assessment including all necessary architectural noise attenuation treatments.
+- R10.
+Any application for use or development within the 'railway noise amenity area' on Fig. 13 must carry out an acoustic assessment report prepared by a qualified acoustic engineer or other suitably skilled person to the satisfaction of the Responsible Authority and the Department of Transport.
+The acoustic assessment report must: - Demonstrate compliance with the 'Local Access Street C' (Fig. 35), Urban Core Street B (Fig. 30) and/or Urban Core Street C (Fig. 31) in Appendix 1, - Take into account the existing and likely future noise levels associated with the ongoing operation of the Melbourne-Ballarat Rail Line, - Include recommendations for noise attenuation measures designed to ensure internal bedroom noise levels will not exceed 65 dB LAmax and 40 Db LAeq, 8h for the night period from 10pm to 6am, - Include recommendations for limiting the impact of railway noise on future buildings within the proposed subdivision, and - Include a design response that addresses the recommendations of the acoustic assessment including all necessary architectural noise attenuation treatments.